The phases of a project life cycle

 The execution phase

-This stage is where the meat of the project happens.
+This stage is where the bulk of the project happens.
 Deliverables are built to make sure the project is meeting requirements.
 This is where most of the time, money, and people are pulled into the project.

 As previously mentioned, a kickoff meeting is held to mark the official start of the execution phase.
 A kickoff meeting agenda might look something like this: